mikhailshilkov/mikhailio-hugo/content/workshop/arm/3-blanktemplate/index.md

 ## Create a Template

-Pick or make a folder on your local disk and create a new file calles `azureDeploy.json`.
+Pick or make a folder on your local disk and create a new file called `azureDeploy.json`.
 Copy-and-paste the following lines in it:

 ``` json
 {